uChip/pi-top_Glimmer/README.md

 The pi-top Glimmer passes the accessory buss through to the other end of the board so that the pi-topSPEAKER or other accessories can be plugged in.
 An effort has been made to use a minimum of Raspberry Pi GPIO resources so that as many HATs as possible will still work.
 The pi-top HUB board commits GPIO's 7, 9,10 & 11 as the SPI buss with HUB board select on GPIO 7 (CE1_N).
 To this the pi-top Glimmer uses GPIOs 2 & 3 as the I2C buss (sharable with other boards) and resides at I2C address 110.
 The following are optionally connected via solder jumpers.
 * IR Receiver to GPIO 24 (pin 18)
-* ATMega serial to GPIO Serial Console (GPIOS 14 & 15)
+* ATMega serial to RPi GPIO Serial Console (GPIOS 14 & 15)

 Finally, the board includes an 8x8 LED (single color on/off) array that is refreshed from the Arduino and commanded from the pi-top's Raspberry Pi.